cometbft/cometbft/docs/rfc/rfc-100-abci-vote-extension-propag.md

 - **Solution 3.** *Require extended commits to be available at switching time*.

-    This one is more involved than all previous solutions, and builds on an idea present in Solution 2: vote extensions are actually not needed for Tendermint to make progress as long as the validator is *certain* it is late.
+    This one is more involved than all previous solutions, and builds on an idea present in Solution 2: vote extensions are actually not needed for CometBFT to make progress as long as the validator is *certain* it is late.

     We define two modes.
-The first is denoted *catch-up mode*, and Tendermint only calls `FinalizeBlock` for each height when in this mode.
+The first is denoted *catch-up mode*, and CometBFT only calls `FinalizeBlock` for each height when in this mode.
 The second is denoted *consensus mode*, in which the validator considers itself up to date and fully participates in consensus and calls `PrepareProposal`/`ProcessProposal`, `ExtendVote`, and `VerifyVoteExtension`, before calling